google/fscrypt/README.md

 If you've enabled `encrypt` but you still get the "encryption not enabled" error, then the problem is that ext4 encryption isn't enabled in your kernel config.
 See [Runtime Dependencies](#runtime-dependencies) for how to enable it.

+#### Getting "user keyring not linked into session keyring".

+Some older versions of Ubuntu didn't link the user keyring into the session keyring, which caused problems with `fscrypt`.

+To avoid this issue, upgrade to Ubuntu 20.04 or later.

 #### Getting "Operation not permitted" when moving files into an encrypted directory.